-Today the world’s most innovative companies are also some of the most successful.
-This doesn’t come as much of a surprise, especially in the continuous waves of disruption we’re seeing.
 Innovation lends itself to success by provoking organizations to continuously push for improvement and always be on the lookout for new opportunities.
-Amazon, SpaceX, Apple, and Salesforce are far better placed to innovate than others, but this is not by chance.
+Amazon, SpaceX, Apple, and Salesforce are far better at innovation than others, but this is not by chance.
 These companies have hardwired innovation into their framework and have ingrained innovation into their organization’s culture, but how exactly do you define a ‘culture of innovation’?

 According to MaRS – North America’s largest urban innovation hub, “a culture of innovation is an environment that supports creative thinking and advances efforts to extract economic and social value from knowledge, and, in doing so, generates new or improved products, services or processes”.

-Inspired by this, in this blog I will explore the best practices that today’s most successful companies are employing to successfully cultivate a culture of innovation.
+Inspired by this, in this blog I will explore the best practices that today’s most successful companies are employing to successfully create a culture of innovation.

 The Top 4 Innovation Culture Best Practices

 1. Amazon – Empower Every Employee to Innovate

 Amazon have been declared as one of the best workplaces for innovators because they empower every employee to do so.
 Simply put, the organization creates an innovation culture by employing a unique idea submission framework that they call the PRFAQ format.
 The format is described as ‘a press release that outlines the vision for a product at launch, an FAQ that explains the customer benefits, and answers theoretical customer questions’.
 The ideas are continually evaluated and are also shared with other innovators at the company.
 Once an idea is fully formed and approved, it can then receive funding for launch.
 Some of Amazon’s most lucrative products have been created via this process, including Prime Now, Amazon Go, and Alexa.